 The International Associated Laboratory (Laboratoire International Associé – LIA) CHINEQ “Inequalities in China : Empirical and Experimental Approaches” has been established in 2014 for a duration of 4 years.
-It is built upon a strong collaboration in research and training between the Groupe d’Analyse et de Théorie Economique (GATE Lyon Saint-Etienne, UMR CNRS 5824) and the School of Business (SEBA) at Beijing Normal University.
+It is built upon a strong collaboration in research and training between the Groupe d’Analyse et de Théorie Economique (GATE Lyon Saint-Etienne, UMR CNRS 5824) and the Business School at Beijing Normal University (BNU-BS).
 The objective of the LIA is to reinforce the existing cooperation between the two teams and to promote new research and training activities in the field of economic inequalities.

 Scientific responsibility and management of the LIA are assumed jointly by Sylvie Démurger, Directrice de Recherche at CNRS and Shi Li, Professor at Beijing Normal University.